 Encourage patients presenting with multiple clinical matters to book a separate consultation.

 If urgent clinical treatment is required and another attendance is unrelated to the vaccine assessment item, you can bill both items.
-Requirements of both services must be met.
+You must meet requirements of both services.